CSCI-5619-Fall-2021/Assignment-1/README.md

 **Due: Tuesday, September 21, 10:00pm CDT**

-The purpose of the assignment is to complete the setup of the virtual reality hardware and software that we will be using in this course.
+The purpose of the assignment is twofold:

+1. Complete the setup of the virtual reality hardware and software that we will be using in this course.
+2. Do a little work with Unity.

 ## Submission Information